ayamousa329/ReactNative_Project/README.md

 - Default Props values
 - Children prop
 - Context API
-- Styled UI using StyleSheet
+- Zustand state management
+- AsyncStorage
+- Zustand Persist middleware
+- Persistent workout data after restarting the application

+## State Management

+The workout data is managed using Zustand.

+A separate Zustand store is used to manage the existing workout state.

+The store includes:

+- Add Workout
+- Remove Workout
+- Clear Workouts

+## Data Persistence

+AsyncStorage is integrated with Zustand using the `persist` middleware.

+This allows workout data to remain saved after closing and reopening the mobile application.

 ## Technologies

 - React Native
 - Expo
 - TypeScript
+- JavaScript
 - Expo Router
+- Zustand
+- AsyncStorage
 - Axios
 - StyleSheet
 - Context API

 ## App Structure

+### Home
-- Home: Fitness landing page and features
+Fitness landing page with features and scrollable content.

-- Add Workout: Add a new workout using a form
+### Add Workout
+A form used to add new workouts.

+### Workouts
-- Workouts: Display workouts using FlatList and SectionList
+Displays workout data using FlatList and SectionList.

 ## API